top of page

 He liked watching people perform their usefulness.

 When she brushed something invisible from his sleeve, he didn’t move away.
 But when she lingered, he said quietly, “Be careful, Alina.
-You mistake engagement for invitation.
-Don’t.”
+Don’t overstep.”

 Her face flushed as she nodded.
 He smiled faintly, and the moment passed.
 He admired her poise even in retreat.
 Allegra would have approved.

 Evening came dressed in rainlight.
 Geneva’s lake turned black and still.
 From his office’s penthouse suite, Roman could see the reflection of the city lights trembling over water.
-He stood by the window, shirtless, a glass of mineral water untouched beside the laptop.
+He stood by the window, shirtless, a glass of mineral water untouched beside a sleek, large desktop.

 On the screen, projections, contracts, a thousand lives bending toward his will.
 In another window, the Barcelona villa’s surveillance feed lay open with security logs, infant-room temperature, entry timestamps.
 He scrolled once, reading without seeing as he thought of Saoirse’s voice that morning, how soft and uncertain it was when she asked him to stay.